Bayurzx/save-earth/README.md

 Install all dependencies in package.json
 `npm install`

-While that is working, you should sort your .env file, go to the .env.sample file you will get details on your environment variables
+While that is working, you should sort out your .env file, go to the .env.sample file you will get details on your environment variables

-While you can run the app with `npm start` I would advise using `npx netlify dev` to enable you utilize netlify
+While you can run the app with `npm start` I would advise using `npx netlify dev` to enable you utilize netlify-functions

 Happy coding!

-*Make sure to get the backend for authentication at 👉* [save-earth-BE](https://github.com/Bayurzx/save-earth-BE) Note that after signup, you can switch the role from regular user => `user: 0` to Administrator `admin:1` at the backend
+*Make sure to get the backend for authentication at 👉* [save-earth-BE](https://github.com/Bayurzx/save-earth-BE) Note that after signup, you can switch the role from regular user => `user: 0` to Administrator => `admin:1` at the backend